 What are self-help strategies?

-In addition to seeking help from someone you trust or a mental health professional, there are other things you can do to help improve your mood.
+In addition to seeking help from someone you trust or a mental health professional, there are other things you can do to help yourself with depression.
 You might not notice a difference straight away, but practising these skills each day can help overcome the ‘cycle’ of depression, where feeling bad about yourself leads you to doing less and feeling worse.
+Here are some self help strategies for depression.

 - Track your thoughts.
 Writing down your thoughts is a good way to identify those that are contributing to making you feel down and depressed; these might include thoughts like ‘I’m useless’ or ‘no one cares about me’.
 Just because we think something, it doesn’t mean it’s true, so learn how to challenge negative thinking.
 If your mood is really low and you have difficulty challenging your thoughts, avoid writing them down on your own and instead seek help from a mental health professional.